Just 5% Cause 50% of lawsuits

 This is not exclusive to the USA.
 According to an article in the British Medical Journal a similarly small percentage of doctors account for half of the complaints in Australia.

 According to Public Citizen’s report “Hospitals Drop the Ball on Physician Oversight.
 Failure of Hospitals to Discipline and Report Doctors Endangers Patients,” (links to their site) as of December 2007, almost 50 percent of the hospitals in the USA had never reported a single privilege sanction to the National Practitioners Data Bank (NPDB).
 One loophole to avoid reporting is the 30 day rule.

 When peer reviewed disciplinary actions are sanctions that last 30 days or less, they are considered too trivial to warrant reporting the the NPDB.
 The result is that many disciplinary actions are imposed for only 29 or 30 days specifically to avoid having to report them.

-Before the Data Bank began collecting data the health care industry's own prediction was that 10,000 reports per year would be filed, but during its first 17 years the average number of reports made annualy was only 650 - 1/16th of the number of sanctions that they themselves estimated that they should be reporting.
+Before the Data Bank began collecting data the health care industry’s own prediction was that 10,000 reports per year would be filed, but during its first 17 years the average number of reports made annualy was only 650 or 1/16th of the number of sanctions that they themselves estimated that they should be reporting.

 That is in line with the Health and Human Services study showing that 93% of what goes wrong in medicine is not reported anywhere ever (see Medical Reporting).
 Even with all the “failures” to report (“refusals” might be more accurate), what has been reported makes clear that there are over 40,000 physicians in the USA who are dangerous.